EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 #### What is Ship of Harkinian?

-An unofficial PC port of The Legend of Zelda Ocarina of Time
+`An unofficial PC port of The Legend of Zelda Ocarina of Time.`

 Source: [https://www.shipofharkinian.com/](https://www.shipofharkinian.com/)

 #### Supported Legend of Zelda: Ocarina of Time ROMs

-**Note:** You will need one of the following ROMs before you can proceed with the tutorial
+**Note:** You will need one of the following ROMs before you can proceed with the tutorial.

 #### Ocarina of Time Debug PAL GC (not Master Quest)
 > Currently the recommended option